super7ramp/croiseur/doc/explanation/Why-dictionaries-matter.md

 | General British English | 8,764,187,461 (W = 11,082; p = 0.060) | 127,703,534 (W = 19,948; p = 0.062)   | 2,350 (W = 28,681; p = 0.062)      |
 | General French          | 11,207,001,557 (W = 8,116; p = 0.069) | 6,711,200,867 (W = 17,882; p = 0.072) | 45,575,233 (W = 31,744; p = 0.074) |

-TODO comment.
-Result for n = 7 matches the prediction in the sense that solvers could only find solutions with French dictionary.
-Result for n = 6 does not match the prediction.
-UKACD seems the easiest one, but it has the lowest number of estimated solutions.
-Do several tries with shuffled dictionaries to see if it's just bad luck.
+And a recall of what we expected based on our experiments:

+- 6x6: UKACD > General French >> General British English
+- 7x7: General French > General British English, UKACD

+Estimations for n = 7 are consistent with the experiments: General French dictionary is supposed to have 2 orders of magnitude more solutions than the others and is effectively easier to work with.

+Estimations for n = 6 are more surprising.

+Even if UKACD has more words of size 6 than the others, UKACD is supposed to have fewer solutions than the others considering its letter frequencies.
+But in practice, solvers seem to work better with it.
+Maybe UKACD has another property that is useful here.

+> — It would be interesting to drop the hypothesis that letter frequencies are positionally
+> independent here and see if that makes a difference.

+General British English, which is "in the middle" in the estimations, performs significantly worse than the others.
+But if you ignore UKACD, it is consistent compared with the General French dictionary, which is supposed to have an order of magnitude more solutions.

-Result for n = 5, nothing to say, all dictionaries have roughly the same number of estimated solutions and all solvers quickly find a solution.
+For n = 5, nothing to say, all dictionaries have roughly the same number of estimated solutions and all solvers quickly find a solution.

 #### Generic Grid